peterbrittain/asciimatics/doc/source/troubleshooting.rst

 Input responsiveness
 ^^^^^^^^^^^^^^^^^^^^
 First things first, you should make sure that you're running at least version 1.11.
+Once you have that installed, you can use the ``allow_int`` option in :py:meth:`.play` to permit mouse and keyboard input to interrupt the normal frame refresh rate.

-@@@ Some stuff about a new flag to use select()?
+This should prevent users from seeing any delay in refreshes when they press a key.
+However there is a downside to this option - it will slightly mess up the timings for any animations, so it is only recommended to use it in TUI applications.

 Use faster infrastructure
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Asciimatics needs to do a lot of array manipulation in order to provide equivalent features to ncurses.
 In v1.11, I benchmarked various options and optimized the buffering to use the fastest version.
-If you haven't already moved to that version (or later), please do that first.
+If you haven't already moved to that version (or later), please do that now.

 From here you have the usual options to speed up such calculations further.